-My approach to counselling is one of self-enabling; I offer a welcoming, accepting environment to find sustainable direction when change is called for.
+My approach to counselling is one of curiosity; I offer a welcoming, accepting environment to enquire into your personal dilemmas and anxieties, and to find sustainable direction when change is called for.

 I offer short- and long-term emotional and psychological support.
 In addition, I assist in the general pursuit of self-awareness and self-care.

-Whilst addressing the personal struggles that effect you, my invitation is that our sessions will also become an exploration of meaning, purpose, creativity, inspiration and values.
+Whilst addressing the struggles you are facing, my invitation is that our sessions also become an exploration of meaning, purpose, creativity, inspiration and values.

-When appropriate and beneficial I include energy psychology and body awareness in the inquiry.
+When appropriate and beneficial I include body awareness in the enquiry.

 First contact and session